conexion-ssh-a-raspberry-pi-desde-windows-con-mremoteng

 • 1 min

-On the other hand, in Windows we will need some additional software.
-The usual solution is to use the well-known Putty, software that allows connections via SSH, Telnet, or Serial Port.
+For many years, the usual solution in Windows was to use Putty, software that allows connections via SSH, Telnet, or serial port.

 mRemoteNG is an Open Source development that provides a better interface and functionalities.
 For example, it has a tabbed interface that allows having several connections open simultaneously.